 Assisted Living Activity Directors

 Coronavirus certainly has curtailed group activities at assisted living communities, but activity directors are still doing what they can to keep residents socially engaged.
 In assisted living, senior residents often take part in a pattern of daily activities set by the facility’s administration.
 An activity director plans, schedules and implements these programs to engage and incorporate residents.
 Activity directors may be the people responsible for some of the most enjoyable events in you or your senior loved one’s life.
-Concerns activity directors take to mind while planning their activity programs include seniors’ emotional, intellectual, physical, social and spiritual needs.
+Concerns activity directors take to mind while planning their activity programs include seniors’ emotional, intellectual, physical, social, and spiritual needs.

 You might find an activity director organizing resident attendance, communicating schedules throughout the community or even transporting residents from place to place.
 They have an ear and heart for senior citizens and should be attentive to seniors’ preferences and needs.
 It’s certainly advisable to ask questions about coronavirus precautions being taken and the communication plan with residents if you or a loved one are considering a move into a community.

 As have assisted living communities, municipal senior centers around the country have had to hit the pause button during these pandemic times.
-A recreational leader is similar to an activity director because they are responsible for organizing activities that seniors can take part in to fulfill emotional, physical, social and intellectual needs.
+A recreational leader is like an activity director because they are responsible for organizing activities that seniors can take part in to fulfill emotional, physical, social, and intellectual needs.
 However, recreational leaders are often government employees who work through your city hall.
-Perhaps there is a community center in your city where recreational leaders organize things like movie nights, arts and craft socials, mixers and group exercise events for seniors.
+Perhaps there is a community center in your city where recreational leaders organize things like movie nights, arts and craft socials, mixers, and group exercise events for seniors.
 Recreational activities like these are very beneficial to seniors who wish to be a part of their community.
 They’re often free of charge as well.
 Check with your local senior center or City Hall to learn about what physical activities are available while following safety protocols or what new, virtual activities might be offered.

 Geriatric Care Manager

 Geriatric care managers are professionally trained to work with seniors and their families to help seniors reach the highest level of functioning.
-Your geriatric care manager may have been educated in various fields of human services, such as social work, psychology, nursing or gerontology.
+Your geriatric care manager may have been educated in various fields of human services, such as social work, psychology, nursing, or gerontology.
 They coordinate services for the elderly and their families and monitor their progress.
 Geriatric care managers are some of the biggest advocates in senior service because they act as a liaison between different providers, seniors and their families to find solutions that best fit seniors in need.